TilakGondi/TGFlingActionButton/README.md

 Yes...! thats it.

 Feel free to customize the button as per your requirements.
-This was just an idea/ convinence class i have put up to start with and wuick integration with iOS projects.
+This was just an idea/ convinence class that I have created for quick integration of fling action button in iOS projects.

 > I would appreciate your suggestions for further improvement of this UI component.